psp1g/papers/Development_and_Contributing.md

 ### Development

 First, `git clone` the repository in a separate folder.
-Please make a fork (or make a branch if possible) of this repository to work on.
+Please make a fork (or make a branch if possible) of this repository to work on based on the [dev](https://github.com/psp1g/papers/tree/dev) branch.

 The installer will also patch the game art assets with [papers-tools-rs](https://github.com/psp1g/papers-tools-rs) so you don't have to run any of that manually.